sagemathinc/http-proxy-3/README.md

 August 21, 2025 STATUS compared to [http-proxy](https://www.npmjs.com/package/http-proxy) and [httpxy](https://www.npmjs.com/package/httpxy):

 - Library entirely rewritten in Typescript in a modern style, with many typings added internally and strict mode enabled.
-- **HTTP/2 Support**: Full HTTP/2 support via [undici](https://github.com/nodejs/undici) with callback-based request/response lifecycle hooks.
+- **HTTP/2 Support**: Full HTTP/2 support via fetch API with callback-based request/response lifecycle hooks.
 - All dependent packages updated to latest versions, addressing all security vulnerabilities according to `pnpm audit`.
 - Code rewritten to not use deprecated/insecure API's, e.g., using `URL` instead of `parse`.
 - Fixed socket leaks in the Websocket proxy code, going beyond [http-proxy-node16](https://www.npmjs.com/package/http-proxy-node16) to also instrument and logging socket counts.
 Also fixed an issue with uncatchable errors when using websockets.